 Among the earliest graduates are veritable pioneers, publishing books on African America before most scholarly presses took the subject seriously.
 These scholars have, individually and collectively, compiled a distinguished record.
 Carter G. Woodson, through his important Association for the Study of Negro Life and History imprint, published W. Sherman Savage's first book, The Controversy over the Distribution of Abolition Literature, 1830-1860" (1938).
 Savage's next book, Blacks in the West (1976), led the way in the development of a new subspecialty.
 Helen Edmonds, who also made a name for herself in the national political arena, published the first book in the country on fusion politics.
 The Negro and Fusion Politics in North Carolina, 1894-1901 (1973; University of North Carolina Press, 1951) is still considered a standard work.
 Earlie Thorpe, a prolific intellectual historian during his lifetime, was a pioneer in the areas of psychohistory and African American historiography.* Chester Gregory published the first major scholarly book on women workers during World War II (Women in Defense Work during World War II: An Analysis of the Labor Problem and Women Rights, (1974).
 The scholarly production of these graduates is staggering when one considers that the authors taught in service-intensive, historically black colleges and universities with teaching loads that were regularly eight and ten courses a year.

 Almost all of this great work began before it was possible to complete a formal field in African American history at OSU.
-With recent hires in the department (see the faculty links listed to the right) and the considerable contributions of Kenneth Goings and Walter Rucker in the Department of African American and African Studies (Goings is Department Chair), Ohio State University joins its legacy of producing so many black scholars to a demonstrated commitment to the field of African-American history.
+With recent hires in the department and the considerable contributions of Kenneth Goings and Walter Rucker in the Department of African American and African Studies (Goings is Department Chair), Ohio State University joins its legacy of producing so many black scholars to a demonstrated commitment to the field of African-American history.

 * A selected list of Thorpe's works include The Desertion of Man: A Critique of Philosophy of History (1958), The Mind of the Negro: An Intellectual History of Afro-Americans (1961, 1970), Eros and Freedom in Southern Life and Thought (1967), Black Historians; A Critique (1969, 1971), The Central Theme of Black History (1969), The Old South: A Psychohistory (1972, 1979).